 - Can supervisors see what guidance was given and how agents responded?

-Knowledge support software helps agents resolve issues faster by surfacing relevant answers, articles, and workflows in real time.
-These tools pull from multiple knowledge sources and present content based on query context, CRM data, or customer interaction details.
+Knowledge support software helps agents resolve issues faster by surfacing relevant answers, articles, and workflows in real time, pulling from multiple knowledge sources and presenting content based on query context, CRM data, and customer interaction details.

-- How does the platform surface the right knowledge based on live interaction context?
+- How does your knowledge AI surface the right content based on live interaction context?

-- Can it personalize suggestions by agent role, permissions, or skill level?
+- Can your system personalize suggestions by agent role, permissions, and skill level?

-- How does it unify knowledge across multiple systems or knowledge bases?
+- How does your AI unify knowledge across multiple systems and knowledge bases?

-- What analytics do we get on article usage, resolution impact, or content gaps?
+- What analytics do you get on article usage, resolution impact, and content gaps?

-- Can agents flag outdated or unhelpful content—and how quickly can that get fixed?
+- Can agents flag outdated or unhelpful content, and how quickly does it get updated?

-- Can detected intents, self-service outcomes, and sentiment data be passed into QA, coaching, or performance systems?
+- Can detected intents, self-service outcomes, and sentiment data be passed into QA, coaching, and performance systems?

-- How does the AI handle edge cases and how are escalations documented for follow-up?
+- How does your AI handle edge cases, and how are escalations documented for follow-up?

-- Will we get visibility into what customers tried before reaching an agent?
+- Will you get visibility into what customers tried before reaching an agent?

-- Can the platform surface recurring failure points in self-service flows?
+- Can your system surface recurring failure points in self-service flows?

 - How are routing decisions optimized based on real customer signals, not just scripts?

-- What integrations are available with our CCaaS, CRM, and enablement platforms?
+- What integrations are available with your CCaaS, CRM, and enablement tools?

-- Does the AI unify QA, WFM, CRM, and coaching data, or only what’s inside the CCaaS platform?
+- Does your AI access QA, WFM, CRM, and coaching data, or only what's inside your CCaaS ecosystem?

-- Can the system trigger actions across tools or does it just automate internal flows?
+- Can your system trigger actions across external tools, or does it only automate internal flows?

-- Who provides the AI functionality, is it homegrown or powered by third-party vendors?
+- Who builds your AI functionality, is it native or powered by third-party vendors?

-- What visibility will we have outside the native CCaaS stack (e.g., into coaching outcomes, compliance gaps, or CX trends)?
+- What visibility do you get outside the CCaaS stack into coaching outcomes, compliance gaps, and CX trends?

-- How do insights from AI extend to the roles that drive change (e.g., team leads, QA managers, enablement)?
+- How do AI insights reach the roles that drive change including team leads, QA managers, and enablement?

-- If our performance systems live outside CCaaS, how does your AI stay connected and useful?
+- If performance and coaching systems live outside your CCaaS, how does your AI stay connected and useful?

 When Contact Center AI Doesn't Work

-Too many AI solutions are stitched together: analytics that don’t talk to QA, copilots detached from coaching, or customer insights that never reach decision-makers.
+Too many contact center AI solutions are stitched together with analytics that don't connect to QA, copilots detached from coaching, customer insights that never reach the roles that can act on them.
+Contact center AI fails when the data stays siloed and insights can't reach the people who need to act on them.

-That’s why the 3 steps to buying contact center AI matter:
+These 3 steps to buying contact center AI matter most:

 - Clarify the problem you're trying to solve